 The Rice University Orientation is generally held in the middle of August.
-Visit the Graduate and Postdoctoral Studies website to find the new student checklist, information about housing, and your summer to-do list before you arrive at Rice University.
-The mandatory departmental orientation will be held August 22, 2019.
+Visit the Graduate and Postdoctoral Studies website to find the new student checklist, information about housing, and your summer to-do list before you arrive at Rice University; for the fall 2020 the university orientation will be held online.
+The mandatory departmental orientation will be held August 21, 2020.